 Am I eligible?

-BTACs will fund institutions of higher education, like community colleges and universities.
+BTACs funded institutions of higher education, like community colleges and universities.

 How can I access the money?